 Laptops are, I think, most useful these days for people who want it all – top of the line internet, top of the line speed, the ability to play DVDs etc. However, if you are going to select a LIGHT WEIGHT laptop, you’ll have to compromise on a few of those.

 Don’t get me wrong: starting at 13 inch laptops, you can get a PC that’s level with today’s desktops in terms of speed, internal memory and hard drive capacity.
+Personally I use a 13 inch laptop as a desktop – including external screen, keyboard and mouse.
 These all include USB ad micro SD ports.
-Now for my picks:

 Laptops That Are Easy On The Back